Chicago congresswoman accuses house leadership of inaction on gun legislation

 Last summer, Civil Rights veteran John Lewis and some fellow Democrats in Congress waged a `sit-in’ on the House floor, demanding action on legislative bills aimed at tackling persistent gun violence in America.

 Despite the 24-hour protest going viral on social media, the microphones and cameras were shut off.
 About a week after the sit-in, members left Capitol Hill and went home for the July 4th holiday.
-A Congressional insider said many are dismayed there's been no votes on any gun violence legislation in at least four years.
+A Congressional insider said many are dismayed there have not been any votes on gun violence legislation in at least four years.

 Today, Congresswoman Robin Kelly (D-IL) stood in the chamber to re-address the issue.